Demo avatar

 Handling heterogeneous sources

 The tool supports models represented in Ecore/XMI, XSD/XML and ontologies.
-But new model representations can be supported with the definition of an extension point.
+However new model representations can be supported with the definition of an extension point.
 To extend the tool follow the next instructions:

 Eclipse > New > Other > Plugin project > ... > Finish